 Sissiboo River Retreat: Glamping Staycation Adventures

 The Sissiboo River Retreat is located in Weymouth, Nova Scotia overlooking the Sissiboo River.
-Currently they have two geodesic glamping domes that you can book with two more being completed in the near future.
-These domes are some of the more reasonably priced glamping domes in Nova Scotia starting at $195 a night.
+Currently they have three geodesic glamping domes that you can book with a fourth being completed in the near future.
+These domes are some of the more reasonably priced glamping domes in Nova Scotia starting at $200 a night.

 The Sissiboo River Retreat glamping domes are various sizes each with their own unique features and varying sleeping arrangements.
 The Fireside Dome has two twin beds that can be turned into a King plus a cot.
 The Driftwood Dome has a King bed and a cosy Queen bed located in the loft, with gorgeous views at night through the moonroof.

 Each dome has a kitchenette area with sink, mini fridge, microwave and coffee station and they include an outdoor BBQ with a side burner for cooking.
 The domes are beautifully decorated inside and out and all feature a full sized bathroom with toilet, sink and shower.
 They are also heated by heat pump and electric stoves.
-There are lovely dining tables and seating areas both inside and out and there is a fire-pit outside that you can enjoy as well.
+There are dining tables and seating areas both inside and out and there is a fire-pit outside that you can enjoy as well.
+Two of the domes also have private hot tubs.

-Children and pets welcome and hot tubs to come at a future date.
+Children and pets welcome.
 Minimum 2 night stays but if the schedule allows one night stays might be possible.

 To learn more about the Sissiboo River Retreat domes and to book now click HERE.